 EWHC 452 (Ch)

-Partner Michael Barnett successfully acted for Dominanta, a creditor of Sova Capital Limited, in a major case involving the acquisition of £274 million of Russian securities in England’s first “unsecured credit bid”.
+Partner Michael Barnett successfully acted for a major creditor of Sova Capital Limited, in a high-profile case involving the acquisition of £274 million of Russian securities in England’s first “unsecured credit bid”.

 Morley (t/a Morley Estates) v Royal Bank of Scotland Plc